microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 - **macOS**: Sierra (10.12) and later.
 Because of [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872315), El Capitan (10.11) and earlier aren't currently supported.

 - **Linux**: 64-bit Ubuntu Desktop 16.04 and later, Fedora Workstation 27 and later, or CentOS 7.
-    - Live Share requires a number of [prerequisites for Linux](#linux-installation-steps).
+    - Live Share requires several [prerequisites for Linux](#linux-installation-steps).
 You might be prompted to install these items.
     - Because of [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872314), 32-bit Linux isn't supported.
     - ARM is currently not supported.
     - See [Linux installation details](../reference/linux.md) for information on using downstream distributions and other distributions.